eddieantonio/cree-sro-syllabics/docs/glossary.rst

     For a more thorough description of sandhi in Cree, see [Wolfart]_ and [Wolvengrey]_.

 ..
-These may be needed in future versions of the package.

-  soft hyphen
-    TODO: definition

-  crk
-    TODO: definition

-  eng
-    TODO: definition

-..
 [Okimāsis] Okimāsis, Jean and Wolvengrey, Arok.